roytamar/CW-Mode-v3.0-Latest-Version-/README.md

 # CW-Mode-v3.0-Latest-Version-

 Overview:
-This ultimate training mod for SA-MP clans is fully optimized for the latest version, featuring 5,000+ lines of powerful code.
+This ultimate training mod for SA-MP clans is fully optimized for the latest version.
 It delivers a complete training experience with advanced systems and tools.

 Key Features:
 Comprehensive Admin System – Full control over training sessions.